-- Implementing food security projects for indigenous IDPs through the establishment of home gardens and the provision of technical assistance.
+- Implement food security projects for indigenous IDPs through the establishment of home gardens and the provision of technical assistance.

-- Preventing gender-based violence in indigenous IDPs through awareness-raising and the implementation of workshops with the community.
+- Prevent gender-based violence in indigenous IDPs through awareness-raising and the implementation of workshops with the community.

-- Strengthening of indigenous traditional authorities on conflict resolution through workshops and technical assistance.
+- Strengthen indigenous traditional authorities on conflict resolution through workshops and technical assistance.

 Given the socio-economic impact of COVID-19 on income and food security of vulnerable populations, including IDPs and ethnic groups, IOM will provide support through:

 - Delivery of food kits for affected populations.

 - Promotion of employability and income generation activities, including the production of high demand products like Personal Protection Equipment (PPE).